 2.)
 Data Manipulation Language (DML):

-- UPDATE: Modifies existing data within the database.
+- UPDATE: Used to update existing data within a table.

 Example: